H3llKa1ser/IT-and-Security-101/Networking/Domain Name System (DNS).md

 #### 8) SRV Records: Service records

-#### 9) SoA: Start of Authority provides address of server authoritative for the zone
+#### 9) SoA Records: Start of Authority provides address of server authoritative for the zone

+#### 10) CAA Record: Specifies which certificate authorities are allowed to issue SSL certificates for a domain

 # Key Terms